TrshPuppy/obsidian-notes/cybersecurity/adversaries/APT-40.md

 3. Response:
 	1. forensics
 		1. get that shit malware and look at it, and figure out what it do
-		2. how did they ffucking get in here
+		2. how did they get in here
 			1. can we close that door?
 		3. how long they been here?
-		4. did they manage to exfiltrate some data?
+		4. did they manage to ex-filtrate some data?
 	2. become a double crossing spy
-	3. patch that shit/ report it and patch itshare it with ur friends
+	3. patch that shit/ report it share it with ur friends